fixie-ai/fixie-proto/README.md

 ### Releases

 New versions are pushed to BSR whenever a PR is merged into main.
-These events will also cause a push to PyPI as long as the version in pyproject.toml was incremented.
+This also updates our OpenAPI spec at the url above.
+As long as the version in pyproject.toml is incremented, this also pushes a new version to PyPI.